a11yproject/a11yproject.com/_posts/2013-01-11-myth-accessibility-is-blind-people.md

 # last_updated: 2010-10-07
 ---

-Accessibility is often viewed as making your site work on a screen readers.
+Accessibility is often viewed as making your site work on screen readers.
 In reality, web accessibility is a subset of <abbr title="User Experience">UX</abbr> focused on making your websites usable by the widest range of people possible, including those who have disabilities.

-### 4 Categories of Accessibilitiy
+### Four Categories of Accessibilitiy

-Accessibility can be broken down into 4 key categories[^fn1].
+Accessibility can be broken down into four key categories[^fn1].

 [^fn1]: [Simple Introduction to Web Accessibility](http://www.netmagazine.com/features/simple-introduction-web-accessibility) by Ian Hamilton (.net Magazine)